 - 1 1/2 teaspoon pickling salt or 2 teaspoons kosher salt

-- No matter if you want to process the pickles or just pop them in the fridge, stuff the okra, garlic, and dill seeds into a clean pint jar.
-To make spicy pickles, be sure to stuff in the chile option (if you like spicy at all, this is a place to use chiles—they go extremely well with pickled okra!).
+- Stuff the trimmed okra, sliced garlic, and dill seeds into a clean pint jar.
+To make spicy pickles, be sure to stuff in the chile option (if you like spicy at all, this is a place to use chiles—they go extremely well with pickled okra).
 Go ahead and be a bit aggressive, since the okra will shrink a bit as it pickles and you want to take advantage of the space in there.
+In other words: really cram the okra pods in there!